Scholarships for First-Year Students

 LEGACY GRANT

 Students with a parent, grandparent, sibling (dependent in the household), or spouse who is a Clarke University student or graduate are eligible to receive a Clarke University Legacy Grant of $1,000 towards tuition.
 Students who are dependent and attend Clarke with a qualifying family member simultaneously are eligible to receive the Legacy Grant.
 Both family members must be full-time undergraduate students in the daytime academic program.
 The renewal requirement is a 2.0 GPA.
-Legacy Grant is not stacked on top of athletic letters of intent amounts.
+Legacy Grant is stacked on top of the athletic letters of intent amounts.

 CARE SOCIETY SCHOLARSHIP

 The Clarke Alumni Referral and Engagement (CARE) Society Scholarship offers a $1,000 renewable scholarship to full-time undergraduate students who are referred to Clarke by an alumna/us or a current full-time Clarke student prior to their acceptance to the University.
 Alumni who refer a legacy student will still be recognized as part of the CARE Society.
 The renewal requirement is a 2.0 GPA.
-The Care Society scholarship is not stacked on top of athletic letters of intent amounts.
+The Care Society scholarship is stacked on top of the athletic letters of intent amounts.
 Learn more

 SELECT ENDOWED SCHOLARSHIPS